 I am an artist and been thinking about buying a domain name "walt" as it is my own name, for my personal artist website and brand.
 However, there is lots of companies named Walt and obviously Walt Disney.
-Will using that domain name get me in trouble or is the trademarks only affecting the category...
+Will using that domain name get me in trouble or is the trademarks only affecting...
 Read more »

 Patent infringement requires careful analysis of the claims in a given patent read in light of the specification with the device you’re trying to compare it.
 You need to consult with a patent attorney for your case.

 Also check to see the dates of the patent you’re referring to to...Read more »

 if the trademarked mark is in the same class (goods/services) or related class, then you should stay clear from that mark.
 That being said, there are a few factors that the USPTO and courts consider when deciding whether there is likelihood of confusion with another mark.

 it depends on the classes they're using the mark for and the ones you're planning on using the mark for.
 If it's for the same goods/services and they've been using the mark longer, then it would be an issue.
 You should consult a trademark attorney.

 As far as patents are concerned, if the brush you're referring to has existed in the market for a while, then it's probably fallen in the public domain.
 If this is a new brush, you should hire a patent professional to help you with a clearance search and or freedom to operate....Read more »

 It really depends on what your toy looks like and how new and unique it is.
 You may be able to cover the functionality of the toy by means of a utility patent and protect the look and feel of the toy by means of a design patent.
 You should definitely seek patent legal counsel for this.